 5. Long-term compliance

 Some vendors sell AOBRDs or EOBRs, which were designed for 1988 FMCSA rules.
 They’re often masked as ELDs, but in 2019 these won’t be compliant in the United States.
-Make sure your provider is selling an FMCSA registered ELD to ensure DOT compliance.
+Make sure your provider is selling an FMCSA-registered ELD to ensure DOT compliance.
+In Canada, you’ll need to ensure that your ELD is certified to meet Canada ELD mandate rules.